12 Sep 47%

 I still needed a plan.
 Before I could start devising one, Theo’s interface popped something like an emergency alert in the air in front of me.
 It was the proximity alert system’s warning about six warm bipedal bodies crossing the perimeter from the South West direction – the same way the first two intruders came, via the narrow forest road.

 I couldn’t go back the way I came in – it would put me squarely in the intruders’ path.
 Besides, running to the railroad would not help me get out of here, as I had no idea when the next train was coming, and could not control its speed, or at least did not know how.
 The brain interface was a great gizmo, but so far I didn’t know how far my permissions went, and what would it let me do, besides accessing documents that Theo has prepared for me in advance. all I knew so far is that the only route open to me was the road continuing in the other direction.
 I did not know where it led, which was bad.
 But I was running out of options.
 Staying and facing them would be suicidal, even with the shield.
-They could rush me and stub me to death, in case they were familiar with this technology’s limitations.
+They could rush me and stab me to death, in case they were familiar with this technology’s limitations.

-I glanced at the fuel gauge – I had about a third of a tank.
+I glanced at the battery gauge – I had about a third of a full charge left.
 Not much, but if the intruders were on foot, I could get some serious distance between us, as long as the road is passable.
 After 15 minutes or so the forest started getting thinner, and then I was out on the shore of a rather large lake.
 I braked hard and came to a skidding stop.
 A cloud of dust went up and stayed in the air, slowly drifting in the weak breeze.
 The road ended on the shore, next to a large jetty protruding into the lake.
 Holy cow, there was a seaplane moored at its end!

 I climbed off the ATV and walked closer to the aircraft.
 It had an unmistakable lines of a classic DeHavilland DHC-2 Beaver.
 It looked great though, almost like new, so it could be a replica.
 In a movie, it would be a perfect way to escape.
 But in real life I had a problem: I did not really know how to pilot a plane.
 I did know enough about planes, though, to understand that it was much more difficult than it may look.
 I used to be quite a big fan of flight simulators when I was in high-school.
-I even took a few flying lessons a few years later, but didn’t have the funds to finance something that was just a hobby.
+I even took a few flying lessons a few years later, but didn’t have the funds to finance such an expensive hobby.
 Unless you’re rich, flying is only possible when you make it one of the central goals of your life.
 I had enough important things happening in my life as it were, so flying lessons had never took off (pun intended).
 I knew how to read most instruments and do basic maneuvers, but flying is much more than that, and I had never took off or landed on my own, let alone on water.
 I attended a commercial Boeing 797 simulator once, and was able to take off and land there, but I was guided by an instructor then, and suspect that I would have crashed the real thing anyway.

 After some quick thinking I decided that at least if I manage to start the engine I could just use the plane as a motor boat and put the lake between me and my pursuers.
 Then I’d be able to think about what to do next.
 I climbed in, found the flight manual and went through the engine start checklist.
 It looked manageable.
 I hopped out and released one of the mooring lines.
 I then untied the other one, looped and locked its end around the cleat and took the other end with me to the cockpit, leaving the door open.
 I have no idea how it’s properly done, but I didn’t want to be tied in when the engine was running.
 So for now I just sat on the line’s end, ready to catch it if it starts getting away.
 The weather was calm with almost no wind, so the seaplane was not moving yet.

 I went through the checklist again, this time frantically flipping switches and checking gauges, then finally pressed the starter button.
 The engine coughed up some smoke and begrudgingly started.
 I made sure the throttle was on idle and right away a mooring line I was sitting on started sliding from under my butt in a rather painful manner.
 I yelped, grabbed the line and threw it out.
 I pushed the rudder pedals to steer hard right, but the aircraft was not turning.
 I increased throttle a bit, the speed started building up slowly and the plane began to turn.
 Soon I was facing away from shore, moving merrily away.
 My plan was to get to the opposite side of the lake first, as it was downwind from the jetty which might become important later, if after careful consideration I’d be crazy enough to attempt taking off.
-Alternatively, I decide to prefer the dangers associated with staying in place until the killers get close enough to catch up with me.
+Alternatively, I could decide in favor of the dangers associated with staying in place until the killers get close enough to catch up with me.
 Even before I got to the other side, I knew that there was only one logical choice.

-I remembered a curious news headline from years ago about some kids stealing a plane, having only flight simulator experience, yet managing to fly it for a couple of hours, and even safely land it too, before getting arrested.
+I remembered a curious news headline from years ago about some kids stealing a plane, having only flight simulator experience, yet managing to fly it for a couple of hours, and even successfully land it too, before getting arrested.
 Taking off and landing on the water was probably more difficult, but the weather was good, and at least the “runway” was very long, so I would have a wider margin for error.
 As long as I’m careful I might just make it.
 At least I could hope.

 I went through the before take-off checklist.
 Flaps were weird but easy – no angles, just a few settings and “down for take-off” inscription.
 I set the flaps for takeoff, the RPM lever forward, increased the throttle a bit to turn along the longer axis of the lake, then as the plane started to drift, I buckled myself in, took a deep breath and pushed the throttle lever forward.

-It was a noisy ride.
+It was a noisy and bumpy ride.
 Vibrations increased as the speed was slowly building up.
 At around 70 knots I felt that the plane wanted to take off.
 The opposite shore – the one I started from – was getting closer and closer.
 I tensed, tentatively pulled the yoke just a bit, then a bit more, just as I saw several figures clothed in black running ashore from the forest.
 Then suddenly I was flying.
 The speed was around 80 knots and I got a positive rate of climb.
 I couldn’t tell if I was shot at – if so, nothing seemed to be damaged so far.
 I climbed to 2000 feet.
 That wasn’t very high, but as far as I recall this should be low enough not to be in a controlled airspace, as long as I don’t fly in the vicinity of any major airports.
 Most commercial aircraft do not fly that low, and if I avoided airports of any kind I could hope not to cross any significant traffic.
 My whole radio stack was switched off.
 I was keeping radio silence.
 I know that I was breaking all the rules in the book of course, but I was afraid that I could be traced by the all-seeing AI.

 The autopilot was very basic, like everything in this old airplane, but this was good – it meant I could manage it.
 It had altitude and heading hold, so I could afford to spend some time figuring out where I am and where I should be going.